Dharmendra1998/dharm/README.md

 # dharm
-hello i lketo makeproject in thec language so pleasde help me
+hello i like to make project in the c language so please help me